walterbender/Syllabi/graphics.md

 * Understand and apply basic elements and principles of graphic design, including: typography and letterform; space and layout(s);
-  relationships between image, text and message; and identity and branding systems in graphic design.
+  relationships between image, text and message; and identity and branding systems in graphic design;
-* Understand graphic design as an artistic and cultural practice with direct implications on the functioning of everyday life.
+* Understand graphic design as an artistic and cultural practice with direct implications on the functioning of everyday life;
 * Use their acquired knowledge of the historical development of graphic design and its emergence as a form of “high art” in the modern period to solve visual communication problems.